 Tip 1: Eat a balanced diet

 Baked goods: pies, cakes and cookies

-- Salty snacks: chips, pretzels
+Salty snacks: chips, pretzels

 Deep fried foods: French fries

-- Soda pop
+Soda pop and sugar-sweetened beverages

-Tip 2: Keep track of what you eat
+Tip 2: Keep track of what you eat and plan your meals

 Tip 3: Be active